splunk/observability-workshop/docs/modules/module1/muting.md

 ![](../images/M1-l3-5.png)

+---

+### 2. Resuming notifications

-To Resume notifications, hover over ALERTS in the top menu and click on Muting Rules.
+To Resume notifications, hover over **ALERTS** in the top menu and click on Muting Rules.
 You will see the name of the detector you muted notifications for under Detector.

 ![](../images/M1-l3-6.png)
 ![](../images/M1-l3-7.png)

+---

-Click on the thee dots (...) on the far right
+Click on the thee dots `...` on the far right

 Click on Resume Notifications